gwastro/pycbc/docs/ahope/segments.rst

 Using this module requires a number of things

 * A configuration file (or files) containing the information needed to tell this module how to generate the segments (described below).
-* An initialized instance of the ahope workflow class, containing the ConfigParser.
+* An initialized instance of the pycbc Workflow class, containing the ConfigParser.

 The module is then called according to

-.. autofunction:: pycbc.ahope.setup_segment_generation
+.. autofunction:: pycbc.workflow.setup_segment_generation
        :noindex:

 -------------------------
 Configuration file setup
 -------------------------

-Here we describe the options given in the configuration file used in the ahope workflow that will be needed in this section
+Here we describe the options given in the configuration file used in the workflow that will be needed in this section

 $$$$$$$$$$$$$$$$$$$$$$$$$
-[ahope-segments] section
+[workflow-segments] section
 $$$$$$$$$$$$$$$$$$$$$$$$$

-The configuration file must have an [ahope-segments] section, which is used to tell the workflow how to construct the segments.
+The configuration file must have a [workflow-segments] section, which is used to tell the workflow how to construct the segments.
 The first option to choose and provide is